awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-apnsvoipchannel.md

 # AWS::Pinpoint::APNSVoipChannel<a name="aws-resource-pinpoint-apnsvoipchannel"></a>

 A *channel* is a type of platform that you can deliver messages to\.
 You can use the APNs VoIP channel to send VoIP notification messages to the Apple Push Notification service \(APNs\)\.
-Before you use Amazon Pinpoint to send VoIP notifications to APNs, you have to enable the APNs VoIP channel for an Amazon Pinpoint app\.
+Before you can use Amazon Pinpoint to send VoIP notifications to APNs, you have to enable the APNs VoIP channel for an Amazon Pinpoint application\.

-The APNs VoIP Channel resource represents the status and authentication settings of the APNs VoIP channel for a specific application\.
-You can use this resource to retrieve information about, update, or disable \(delete\) the APNs VoIP channel for an application\.
+The APNSVoipChannel resource represents the status and authentication settings of the APNs VoIP channel for an application\.

 ## Syntax<a name="aws-resource-pinpoint-apnsvoipchannel-syntax"></a>